felipecabargas/aseo/README.md

   - Minor bug fixes
   - Added support for ISO, TAR.GZ and SVG files
-  - [NOTE: This version remains being tagged as "unstable" so use carefully and AT YOUR OWN RISK ]
+  - [NOTE 1: This version remains being tagged as "unstable" so use carefully and AT YOUR OWN RISK ]
+  - [NOTE 2: Thanks to Carla Cisternas for finding the bug]

 [v1.0]